-Tweed's Vulnerable Areas
+Madoc's Vulnerable Areas

 Using science, the Assessment Report has delineated zones to show which areas near the wells that are the most vulnerable to pollution and contamination.
 These zones are called Wellhead Protection Areas (WHPAs) and include the land above and below ground where land use activities could affect the quality of water flowing toward the wells.
-The location and size of a WHPA is determined by the direction of groundwater flow, the speed/rate it moves, and the volume of water that is pumped from the wells.
-In Tweed, there are five WHPAs:
+The location and size of a WHPA is determined by the direction groundwater flows, the speed/rate it moves, and the volume of water that is pumped from the wells.
+In Madoc, there are six WHPAs:

-- WHPA A: 100 metre radius around the well. - WHPA B: the area where it would take two years or less for a contaminant to reach the well. - WHPA C: the area where it would take five years or less for a contaminant to reach the well. - WHPA D: the area where it would take 25 years or less for a contaminant to reach the well. - WHPA-ICA: the area that has potential to contribute to an identified drinking water issue(s) to the well.
+- WHPA A: 100 metre radius around the well. - WHPA B: The area where it would take two years or less for a contaminant to reach the well. - WHPA C: The area where it would take five years or less for a contaminant to reach the well. - WHPA D: The area where it would take 25 years or less for a contaminant to reach the well. - WHPA E: The area where it would take two hours or less to reach the well(s). - WHPA-ICA: the area that has the potential to contribute to a drinking water issue(s) to the well.